code-builders/curriculum/javascript/functions-are-objects-2.md

-# Functions are objects
+# Functions are objects 2

-In this lecture we're going to look at some more advanced implications of functions being objects.
-But first a quick recap:
+In this lecture we're going to look at functions as objects (again!).

 A function can be assigned as a variable (and this is a commons way of defining a function):